 About a Wrongful Death Suit

 The Wrongful Death Act in Florida allows survivors of the deceased to file for compensation for the lost support/services, post the death of their family member.
-The survivors who can file the suit could be:
+The survivors who can file the suit include:

 - A spouse